dotnet-campus/dotnetCampus.CommandLineArgsViewer/README.md

 ## Feature

-- Observe the count of the arguaments.
+- View the count of the arguments.
-- The character that is escaped.
+- The characters which are escaped.
-- The difference between Kernal32 and .NET
+- View the command line loss of the .NET version comparing with the Kernel32 version.

 ## Install